 My Settings

-Here’s my real-world configuration with context for why these specific values.
+Here’s my configuration and an explainer on these specific values.

 System: RTX 4070 Ti, Crystal Light and Super (comparative testing)